domoticz/domoticz/scripts/dzVents/documentation/README.md

  - **dzVents disabled**: Tick this if you don't want any dzVents script to be executed.
  - **Log level**: Note that you can override this setting in the logging section of your script:
     - *Errors*,
-    - *Errors + execution info* about the execution of individual scripts and a dump of the commands sent back to Domoticz,
+    - *Errors + minimal execution info*: Errors and some minimal information about which script is being executed and why,
-    - *Errors + more info*.
+    - *Errors + minimal execution info + generic info*.
 Even more information about script execution and a bit more log formatting.
-    - *Debug info + Errors + Info*.
-When in debug mode, dzVents will create a file `domoticzData.lua` in the dzVents folder.
+    - *Debug*.
+Shows everything and dzVents will create a file `domoticzData.lua` in the dzVents folder.
 This is a dump of all the data that is received by dzVents from Domoticz..
 That data is used to create the entire dzVents data structure.
     - *No logging*.
 As silent as possible.

 # Change log